StanJulia/Stan.jl/README.md

 ### Version 1.0 3 (next)

 1. Thanks to Jon Alm Erikson the performance of update_R_file() has been improved tremendously.
+A further suggestion by Michael Prange to directly write to the R file also prevents a Julia segmentation trap for very large arrays (N > 10^6).
 2. Thanks to Maxime Rischard it is now possible for parameter values to be passed to a Stanmodel as an array of data dictionaries.
 3. Bumped REQUIRE for Julia to v"0.5.0"